-Dr Leslie Cannold is a high profile ethicist, activist, author, media identity and 2011’s Humanist of the Year.
-She is an adjunct Senior Lecturer at Monash University and serves on a number of ethical committees as well as having a high media profile.
+Leslie is a high profile ethicist, activist, author, media identity and 2011’s Humanist of the Year.
+She is an expert on ethical leadership.

 - Leslie won the Australian Humanist of the Year in 2011 and the EVA award for responsible media reporting.

 - In 2012, The Power Index named Leslie as one of the Top 10 most powerful thinkers in Australia and in 2013 she was listed as one of Melbourne's most influential women.